svujcich/Movies-ETL/README.md

 # Movies-ETL
-A project aimed at using the ETL process to create a clean data set for an upcoming Hackathon,
+A project aimed at using the ETL process to create an automated pipeline that takes in new data, performs transformations, and loads the data into existing tables in an SQL database